timwilesbf/timwiles.github.io/README.md

-If you donated to the *original project* (building Arthur a house) and don't wish your money to be redirected to the *new project* (helping those in extreme poverty  in Peta) then send me your bank details (or payment method of your choice) by 22 October 2020 and I will refund it to you.
-All donors should receive an email by 1 Oct 2020.
+If you donated to the *original project* (building Arthur a house) and don't wish your money to be redirected to the *new project* (helping those in extreme poverty  in Peta) then send me your bank details (or payment method of your choice) by 2 October 2020 and I will refund it to you.
+All donors should have received an email by the end of today (25 September 2020) .
-If you don't receive one [email me](mailto:tcwiles@gmail.com).
+If you haven't received one [email me](mailto:tcwiles@gmail.com).

 ## How to donate to the new project